Leonetienne/Hazelnupp/readme.md

 	"--width",
 	ParamConstraint::Require()             // Make this parameter mandatory
-	.AddTypeSafety(DATA_TYPE::FLOAT)       // Force this param to be a float .AddIncompatibility({ "--antiwidth" }) // Make this param incompatible with '--antiwidth' );
+	.AddTypeSafety(DATA_TYPE::FLOAT)       // Force this param to be a float .AddIncompatibilities({ "--antiwidth" }) // Make this param incompatible with '--antiwidth' );
 ```